bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Quick-Web-Developers-Website-Checklist---A-List-Of-Tools-For-Improvement.md

 ### Link testing

 This one can be a doozy, simply because most sites have dozens (if not hundreds) of links.
-More often than not, there’s a link or two that goes nowhere, and it’s important to find them before your end-users do.
+More often than not, there's a link or two that goes nowhere, and it's important to find them before your end-users do.

 Some of the most important links to check are: